compulim/react-chain-of-responsibility/README.md

 After calling `createChainOfResponsibilityForFluentUI`, it will return `useBuildRenderFunction` hook.
 This hook, when called, will return a function to use as [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts) in Fluent UI components.

-There are subtle differences between the standard version and the Fluent UI version:

-- Entrypoint is `createChainOfResponsibilityForFluentUI()`
-- Request and props are always of same type
-  - They are optional too, as defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
-- Automatic fallback to `defaultRender`

 #### Sample code

 ```tsx